Dealing With Consolidated Returns for the Midsizedby

 The common parent makes the election to file consolidated, and attaches a Form 851, Affiliation Schedule, of information on members of the group.
 It also files a Form 1122, Authorization and Consent of Subsidiary Corporation to Be Included in a Consolidated Tax Return (Regs.
 1.1502-75), whereby each member has to consent to consolidated reporting.

 The parent company must own at least 80 percent of the voting power and value of the stock of at least one other member of the group, but the basic concept of 80 percent control can arise within the group from other than the common parent (See Section 1504).
-Consolidated reporting would be available as individual A who directly owns multiple corporations – the typical brother-sister which often opts for S corporation status reporting.
+Consolidated reporting would not be available to an individual who directly owns multiple corporations - the typical brother-sister which often opts for S corporation status reporting.

 The consolidated reporting concept involves separate taxable income of the members with certain adjustments that may arise from such items as intercompany transactions, inventory and depreciation adjustments.
 Certain items in the return are computed on a consolidated basis, whereby the net operating loss deduction as an example (Regs.
 1.1502-12).